randomstring/WeasleyClock/README.md

 father-in-law, Ron.
 He also handled all the 3D printing for this project.

-My son, Alex, did the CAD for the clock hands.
-And generated a CAD rendering of the clockworks:
+My son, Alex, did the CAD for the clock hands, and generated a CAD rendering of the clockworks:

 ![CAD View](https://raw.githubusercontent.com/randomstring/WeasleyClock/master/images/CAD_Clock_Assembly.PNG)